buddh4/lyvely/packages/applications/docs/docs/guide/tasks.md

 # Tasks

+## Calendar Plan View

 The Task feature can be used to manage tasks in a calendar-plan view.
 The calendar-plan view can be used to sort tasks by priority.
 New tasks are may be added as `Unsceduled` similar to a backlog and can be moved up until the task is planned for today or within the next few days.

 ![](./img/feature_tasks_overview.png)